 The SecDev Foundation examined the current state of online violent extremist content and activity, and discussed its results at an event held March 6-7, 2017.
 Entitled “Women, Technology, Partnerships: Countering Terrorist Use of the Internet,” the event brought together international and non-governmental organization representatives, officials, academic experts, and social media companies to discuss international efforts and public-private partnership approaches for preventing radicalization to violence, with a special focus on the role of women.

 Conversations at the workshop focused on the importance of linking offline and online prevention efforts; learning from other fields of prevention; and incorporating a gender-specific focus.
 Information collected from these activities will inform the Canada Centre's policy, research, and practice on extremist and terrorist use of the Internet.

 Calgary Police Service

-The ReDirect program brings together the City of Calgary Community & Neighborhood Services, Calgary Police Service and other professional partners in an early prevention and intervention initiative developed to stop youth from becoming radicalized to violence.
-ReDirect aims to increase and improve collaboration amongst community partners assisting vulnerable youth, and support knowledge sharing with other prevention and intervention efforts across Canada.
+ReDirect aims to increase and improve collaboration among local partners including the City of Calgary, Calgary Community & Neighborhood Services, Calgary Police Service and community actors and organizations in early prevention and intervention for youth who are vulnerable to radicalization to violence.
+The program also supports the sharing of best practices with other prevention and intervention efforts across Canada.

 - Date modified: